The Internal Bar Strength (IBS) Indicator [Including Quantified Strategies]

 We can, for example, add a volatility filter like VIX: buy only when VIX closes above a moving average of x days.
 If we use a VIX filter where we require VIX to close above its 100-day average, the average gain per trade in SPY increases from 0.41% to 0.53% while the profit factor goes from 1.92 to 2.19.

-By tweaking a little it seems as the IBS works best as long it’s not too overbought compared to the 200-day moving average.
+By tweaking a little, it seems the IBS works best as long it’s not too overbought compared to the 200-day moving average.
 If the close of SPY is max 5% above the 200-day moving average, it improves the result the best:

 Buy= IBS<0.2 AND C<(MA(C,200)*1.05);